formancehq/docs/docs/ledger/advanced/temporality.md

 #### Validation Mechanism

-The ledger does not validate backdated transaction the same way it validates usual transactions.
+The ledger does not validate backdated transactions the same way it validates usual transactions.
 To check that a backdated transaction is valid, the ledger computes the new current state of the ledger by applying the backdated transaction and all the transactions that occurred after the backdated transaction.
 If the new state is valid, the backdated transaction is accepted.
 Otherwise, the backdated transaction is rejected.

 A backdated transaction is considered valid if it doesn't put any account in a negative balance in the new computed final state of the ledger.
 Keep in mind that the ledger does not validate the intermediate states of the ledger, only the final state.

-The only exception to this rule are the accounts that have been allowed to overdraft within the transaction.
+The only exception to this rule is the accounts that have been allowed to overdraft within the transaction.
 These accounts can have a negative balance in the new computed final state of the ledger.